Five Top Tips To Keep Fit Around The World

 Take the same approach to your workouts.
-Without the structure of a regular gym, job or class timetable and the day to day routine of being back home, your time is yours!
+Without the structure of a regular gym, job or class timetable and a daily routine, your time is yours!

-You can be as creative with your workouts as you like, be it in the gym, outside in the park, in your room or in the sea.
-The key to maintaining fitness and a healthy lifestyle is enjoying it.
+You can be as creative with your workouts as you like.
+Whether you’re at the gym, outside in the park, in your room or in the sea, the key to maintaining fitness and a healthy lifestyle is enjoying it.
 Try out new sports and activities, if something doesn’t work for you, change it.
 The world is your oyster…

-Check out my features on Perfect Eggs in the Microwave! and
+Also see my features on Perfect Eggs in the Microwave and

 How to Look Ripped on Your Travel Adventure – For Free!